 #31 White Shag with Layers That Frame Without Crowding

-I’m drawn to how much presence this cut has without any fuss.
-The white color brings so much brightness to the face on its own, and the layers are placed to enhance that instead of competing with it.
-They’re face-framing but not heavy, more like suggestions than statements, and on hair this length that restraint pays off.
-The slight wave gives it just enough body to hold its shape through the day.
-This is the kind of cut where you could let it air dry and still look like you thought about it, which for a lot of my clients over sixty is exactly the point.
+I value the amount of presence this cut has without being fussy.
+White is incredibly illuminating when it comes to the face, and the layers seem to be placed to enhance, rather than compete with, that.
+They are face-framing and most definitely not heavy.
+They are more of a suggestion than a statement, and with hair this length, that restraint pays off.
+The slight wave ensures just enough body to the hair to hold its shape throughout the day.
+This is the kind of cut that could air dry and still look like a lot of thought went into it, which, for a lot of my clients over sixty, is exactly the point.

 #32 Subtle Layered Shag with Easy Movement